OpenNeuroOrg/openneuro/helm/README.md

 - DataLad service deployment - Falcon server for microservice operations on datasets
 - Dataset worker - Celery workers responsible for read and write operations on datasets
 - Web deployment - static resources including the React application (openneuro-app npm package)
+- Rook and EdgeFS namespace - a Rook deployment of EdgeFS providing storage services to dataset workers

 ## Pre-requisites